We believe that bullying is never ok. Bullying is contrary to the Student Bullying, Domestic Violence, Harassment and Sexual Misconduct policy.

 - Find a safe space.
 If an incident has just happened, try and find somewhere you feel safe.

-- Students and staff can tell LSBU about any incident of bullying on this Report and Support website.
+- Students and staff can tell LSBU about any incident of bullying Report and Support platform.

-- If you choose to talk to a specialist advisor, they will be able to talk through the options and support available to you, in confidence.
-This can include access to mental health and wellbeing support, and counselling, if you want it to.
+- If you choose to talk to a specialist advisor, they will be able to talk through the options and support available to you.

 Formal report